flow-io/tostring-node/README.md

 var streams = new Array( 10 );

-// Create many streams configured identically but may be written to with different datasets... for ( var i = 0; i < streams.length; i++ ) {
+// Create many streams configured identically but may each be independently written to... for ( var i = 0; i < streams.length; i++ ) {
 	streams[ i ] = factory();
 }